What to Do With Abandoned Tenant Property In North Carolina

-In the even the property is worth less than $750, your options are limited.
+In the even the property is worth less than $750, and the abandonment is not following the execution of a writ of possession, your options are limited.
 For property worth less than $750, you can only donate the property to a nonprofit that provides clothing and household goods to needy individuals.

 In exchange for your donation, the nonprofit must agree to store the property for at least 30 days, and release the property to the tenant if the tenant wants the property back.

 Storage of the property by the nonprofit is at no expense to the tenant, or to the landlord.